 You're in Tokyo and are excited to go out and explore.
 I'm sure you will want to visit Shibuya, one of the most vibrant neighbourhoods in the city.
 I've got good news, there are so many things to do in Shibuya, you are going to love it.

-Having been featured in so many movies, it's only natural that many of us automatically associate Tokyo with Shibuya Crossing.
-Experiencing Shibuya crossing at night is something straight out of a sci-fi film, with its own vibe, colours and precise movement.
+Featured in so many movies, it's only natural that many of us automatically associate Tokyo with Shibuya Crossing.
+Experiencing Shibuya crossing at night is something straight out of a sci-fi film, with its vibe, colours and precise movement.
 Everyone knows exactly how to cross and where to go to avoid a collision.
 It's like this incredible unspoken teamwork between strangers.

 I've marvelled at it in Lost in Translation, Fast and Furious and Resident Evil.
 When I finally got to cross the Shibuya Scramble (and not just once, but several times) I realised how cool it really is to finally be able to feel the Tokyo spirit at one single square.